dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 ## Reverse proxies

-When the dashboard is served behind a proxy prefix, enable the forwarded-prefix middleware and configure the proxy to strip the external prefix before forwarding requests to the ASGI app.
+When the dashboard is served behind a proxy prefix, enable the forwarded prefix middleware and configure the proxy to strip the external prefix before forwarding requests to the ASGI app.